Pathways to Politics Program for Women (NSW)

-- Sally Sitou, 2021 NSW program alum and Candidate for Reid in the 2022 Federal Election
+- Sally Sitou, 2021 NSW program alum and Federal Member for Reid

 The Pathways to Politics Program is phenomenal.
 An insightful and prodigious program which equips women with the tools and knowledge needed to succeed in politics.
 I highly recommend this Program.